emredemirhan/phpChallange/Readme.md

 * Adding cities to profile
 * Removing cities from profile
 * Activating gift codes
+* Listing languages
+* Listing time zones

 API responses are in application/json format.

 You can reach to the API documentation here https://documenter.getpostman.com/view/13394179/TVeiDBAp#phpchallenge-api-collection

+Also there are 2 tasks which will run every 30 minute to send weather information to users via email and notification.
+It will be sent on user's local time at 9:00 AM.
+These tasks are created during docker image creation.
+You can change interval parameters in Dockerfile.

 ## Licensing